charlesll/water-speciation-magma/README.md

 ## Running the software

-The software takes an input file, waspec.in, which contains the compositions of interest.
+The software takes an input file, INPUT.txt, which contains the compositions of interest.

-It returns an output file, waspec.out
+It returns an output file, OUTPUT.txt

 Run in the terminal, after compilation, run the command:

 `$ ./waspec.o`

-## How to use the input file waspec.in
+## How to use the input file INPUT.txt

+This is a comma-separated text file.

 1) first line is an integer (number of compositions) followed by another integer, the KYMPA variable (1 or 0);
 this is explained later on